June 2026

 How to Prevent Flat Head in Baby?

-Most parents search how to prevent a flat head because they notice their baby resting the same way each day or they start to see a subtle flat area forming.
-You can help prevent a flat head by reducing repeated pressure on one spot through simple daily position changes, like side lying for a long time from nap to nap, and supervised tummy time, while still following safe sleep guidance.
-A flat spot does not automatically mean something is wrong or that you have done something harmful.
+If you are wondering how to prevent a flat head in your baby, the good news is that it mostly comes down to a few simple daily habits.
+Most parents start looking into this because they notice their baby resting the same way each day, or they spot a subtle flat area forming.
+You can help prevent a flat head by reducing repeated pressure on one spot through small position changes, like plenty of supervised side lying from nap to nap and short bursts of supervised tummy time, while still following safe sleep guidance.
+A flat spot does not automatically mean something is wrong or that you have done anything harmful, and the same habits that prevent flattening also help avoid a flat head in babies who already have a slight preference.

 What a flat head usually refers to

-A flat head most often refers to positional plagiocephaly, brachycephalie or scaphocephalie, which develops when a baby’s soft skull rests against the same surface in the same way over time.
+A flat head most often refers to positional plagiocephaly, Brachycephaly or scaphocephaly, which develops when a baby’s soft skull rests against the same surface in the same way over time.
 The skull is intentionally flexible early in life to allow brain growth, but that flexibility also means it responds to repeated pressure patterns.
 Prevention focuses on changing those patterns rather than correcting shape directly.

 How safe sleep and prevention work together